smarr/ReBench/README.md

 ReBench isn't

- - a framework for microbenchmarks.
+ - a framework for (micro)benchmarks.
    Instead, it relies on existing harnesses and can be extended to parse their output.
  - a performance analysis tool.
 It is meant to execute experiments and